SIM Knowledge

 Personal Identification Number (PIN)

-All 1NCE SIM cards come by default without any Personal Identification Number (PIN) assigned.
-The SIM cards are ready to use and no PIN validation needs to take place.
+All 1NCE SIM cards are preassigned a 6-digit Personal Identification Number (PIN), which is disabled by default.
+The SIM cards are ready to use and no PIN validation needs to take place because of it.
 For devices controlled by AT-Commands, it is a good idea to use the general AT-Command 'AT+CPIN?' to test if the 1NCE SIM card is ready for operation.
 This tests if the SIM card is ready for operation when booting up a modem with a 1NCE SIM inserted.
 The AT-Command should return 'READY', indicating that the SIM is recognized and ready for operation.

 Integrated Circuit Card Identifier (ICCID)